-Six Baroque Sonatas for the Archlute (Christofero Dalitio, 1998)
+Six Baroque Sonatas for an Archlute or 10c Lute (Christofero Dalitio, 1998)

 - Instruments: solo archlute or 10-course Renaissance lute